falewilli/falewilli/README.md

 ### Hi there 👋

+I am an Information Technology and integrated marketing communications professional with more than 25 years of experience.
+Highly creative yet very analytical, with excellent interpersonal communication and problem solving skills.
+Driven by a deep devotion for technology, I love to work with clear objectives, multidisciplinary teams and I am always willing to innovate and streamline processes through continuous improvement.
+I never take anything for granted, just the fact that things can always be done in a better and in a more efficient way.

+Now I am on a path to become a Full Stack Developer and be a part of this incredible universe that is programming, which is something I've always wanted.
+I remember coding my first video games in Basic language on a Texas Instruments TI-99/4A when I was just a kid. ¡Good old days!
+Fortunately today thanks to this coding bootcamp in which I enrolled, the possibility of fulfilling that dream has been placed within my reach, and I am going to grab it!

+See you on the other side ;)

+#Javascript #React #Redux

 - 🔭 I’m currently a Software Developer in the making and these are the technologies that I am learning:
 - Javascript
 - React